Edit page

 5. Financing costs and taking on debt

-The Exec Board will agree financing strategy for any new material capital projects or acquisitions, with the Trustees.
+The Company Board will agree financing strategy for any new material capital projects or acquisitions, with the Trustees.

-The Finance Director has lead responsibility for assessing these commitments and the overall liquidity of the business.
+The Finance and Resources Director has lead responsibility for assessing these commitments and the overall liquidity of the business.
 This includes quantifying the level of fixed/floating rate risk taken on.

 6. Project resourcing decisions